CodeWink/Scripts-Styles-Debug-Bar/readme.txt

 == Description ==

-A must for wordpress developers.

-Many times we need to know what all scripts and styles are being executing on a certain page.
-This

-little plugin can help you out.

-It tells you 1) Enqueued 2) Script Handle 3) src link 4) version and 5) Dependencies of the script
+A tiny plugin to display all enqueued scripts and styles..

 == Installation ==